LB – PUSH – GLUTEUS MEDIUS & MINIMUS TRAINING – RESEARCH

 Procedure:

-– 14 female footballers (18-32 yr old) with at least 3 months of lower limb strength training experience
+– 14 female footballers (18-32 yrs) with at least 3 mos of lower limb strength training experience

-– Hip extension–dominant movements (split squat, single-leg squat, RDL, and hip thrust) created similar muscle forces in the gluteus medius and minimus compared to hip abduction movements (hip hike, banded side step, side-lying leg raise).
-Thus when you want to target the lateral stabilizers of the hip, you can use more functional hip-extension dominant exercises
+– Hip extension–dominant movements (split squat, single-leg squat, RDL, and hip thrust) created similar muscle forces in the gluteus medius and minimus compared to hip abduction movements (hip hike, banded side step, side-lying leg raise)

 GLUTEUS MEDIUS